 Perry, B.D (1999), Bonding and Attachment in Maltreated Children: Consequences of Emotional Neglect in Childhood, The Child Trauma Academy

-10. It places the wants of self-sufficient adults over the needs of dependent babies
+10. Places the wants of adults over the needs of babies

 As we start to approach the end of this list of why sleep training your baby is harmful, I feel it’s time to address the question of why parents sleep train at all.
 For me, looking at each of the points above, it would be easy to wonder why anyone would engage in sleep training practices.
 But, like every parent to an infant, I also know what it’s like to be sleep deprived and pulling out my hair at 4 o’clock in the morning trying to get my baby back to sleep, or lying next to her for hours willing her to just close her eyes and drift off so I can go and have some time to myself.

 Even as one of the most fiercely anti-sleep training people you’ll ever meet, I too have had those moments where I’ve just wanted to put my daughter down and walk away.
 But I haven’t.
 Not so much because of all the research I’ve done into why sleep training is harmful, but because of my deep maternal instinct that drives me to soothe and comfort my child when she needs me.
 At those moments when I’m driven almost to the limits of my capacity, I just about manage to remember this simple fact: I am a self-sufficient adult, she is a dependent, vulnerable infant.
 My wants do not trump her needs.